With the sudden surge of working from home and online schooling, Zoom has its time to shine.

 Zoom Meeting vs. Webinar

-As their names imply, Zoom Meetings is used for hosting small internal meetings and Zoom Webinars is used to host webinars.
+As their names imply, Zoom Live Meetings is used for hosting small internal meetings and Zoom Webinars is used to host webinars.

 These two solutions serve different purposes, so they have unique features.